-Considering existing market conditions and impacts on the long term retail/commercial leasing environment following COVID-19, we have concerns with respect to Special Provision 5 of Table 4.1B, which requires the existing leasable floor area of existing commercial uses to be retained or enlarged through redevelopment.
-We suggest that the need to replace non-residential floor area should be considered on a site by site basis, rather than as a blanket requirement across the corridor.
+Considering existing market conditions and impacts on the long term retail/commercial leasing environment following COVID-19, we have concerns with respect to Special Provision 5, which requires the existing leasable floor area of existing commercial uses to be retained or enlarged through redevelopment.
+We suggest that the need to replace non-residential floor area should be considered on a site by site basis, rather than as a blanket requirement across the corridor and within Centres and the KDAs.